PrivSec-dev/privsec.dev/content/posts/macos/macOS Security Overview.md

 ## Firewall

 macOS comes with a built-in [firewall](https://support.apple.com/guide/mac-help/change-firewall-settings-on-mac-mh11783/mac).
 Make sure it's enabled at the very least, but you can block all incoming connections for the best security/privacy.

+## Disable AirDrop and Handoff

+You can disable [AirDrop and Handoff](https://support.apple.com/guide/mac-help/change-airdrop-handoff-settings-mchl6a407f99/mac) to better protect yourself against nearby threats.
+Turn off "Allow Handoff between this Mac and your iCloud devices," change "Airdrop" to "No one," turn off "AirPlay Receiver," and turn on "Require password."